David Malo: Works

-When Queen Kaahumanu died in June 1832, Malo composed a grief chant in her honor titled He Kanikau o Ka'ahumanu.
-He worked alongside Rev. William Richards to translate the book of Matthew, as he was Richardsʻ Hawaiian language teacher.
+Ka Moʻolelo Hawaiʻi

 From about 1835 he started writing notes on the Hawaiian religion and cultural history, along with members of the school and instructor Sheldon Dibble.
 David Malo was part of the class that conducted research into Hawaiian history and published their findings in the work Ka Mooolelo Hawaii, 1838 (a facsimile of this original has been recently reprinted).

 He helped form the first Hawaiian Historical Society with Samuel Kamakau in 1841.

 After that group disbanded, another society of the same name was founded in 1892.

-Also in 1841 he was elected as representative from Maui to the first House of Representatives of the Kingdom.